awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-images.md

  When adding a package group as a new fulfillment option for your product consider the following options:
 +  Add the package group as an additional fulfillment option to an existing software version, on an existing public product on Marketplace\.
 With this approach, the software version on the AMI and package fulfillment options must match\.
 AWS Marketplace cannot replace an AMI on an existing software version\.
 +  If the package group has different software than what currently exists on AWS Marketplace, you can list the package group as a new software version on an existing product\.
 Using this approach, you must provide a successfully built and scanned AMI from the AMMP **Packages** tab\.
 You will have the option to test package fulfillment before making the new package group public\.
-However, the AMI will be visible to customers right away\.
+However, the AMI will be visible to buyers right away\.
 This is consistent with the current experience for new software versions\.